 - Provides general direction.

-The World Heritage Steering Group meets four times each year.
-The minutes of the steering group meetings are recorded for information.
+The World Heritage Steering Group meets four times each year and the minutes of the steering group meetings are recorded for information.